sCrypt-Inc/scryptTS-docs/docs/tutorials/stateful-contract.md

 ### Running the tests

-Same as before, we can just use the following command:
+As before, we can just use the following command:

 ```sh
 npm run test